onyiny-ang/multi-cluster-use-cases/README.md

 # Multi-Cluster Use Cases

-The aim of this repo is to demonstrate 4 major use cases of Kubernetes Federation as outlined below and in the following [document](https://docs.google.com/presentation/d/1nBrqHu01aGkrXL94dCw9g8s01RsHKbhubuRDrdTXUP0/edit#slide=id.g23af27b1e2_0_212).
+The aim of this repo is to demonstrate 4 major use cases of Kubernetes Federation as outlined below and in the following documents [1](https://docs.google.com/presentation/d/1nBrqHu01aGkrXL94dCw9g8s01RsHKbhubuRDrdTXUP0/edit#slide=id.g23af27b1e2_0_212), [2](https://docs.google.com/document/d/1fA7fe4IddXz3rjdBLTBai-87hB_6BGrQY0s-1gqf0-A/edit).

 The official kubernetes documentation does provide very [thorough documentation](https://kubernetes.io/docs/tasks/federation/set-up-cluster-federation-kubefed/) to set up/tear down a default federation which can be applied to any type of cluster.
 These instructions most closely match the first use case examined in this repo.
 This repo aims to condense those instructions and provide a simple app to demonstrate the effectiveness of each use case.